mage2tv/magento-cache-clean/readme.md

-Usually I run the command once with the `--watch` switch when I start development, and when I make a change that isn't automatically detected (yet), I run `bin/clean-cache.js` with the given cache types as a drop in replacement for `bin/magento cache:clean`.
+Usually I run the command once with the `--watch` switch when I start development, and when I make a change that isn't automatically detected (yet), I run `bin/cache-clean.js` with the given cache types as a drop in replacement for `bin/magento cache:clean`.

+### Prerequisites:

+* `node.js` (built on 10.8, but should work with older versions, too).
+* it probably is a good idea to turn on all Magento caches `bin/magento cache:enable` to get the full benefit.

 ## Rationale

-Two facts:
+Assumptions:

-1. Magento uses a lot of caching.
+1. Magento uses caching a lot and is faster when the caches are warm.
 2. As a developer I want a quick feedback loop.

-Either I disable caches or I have to clean caches frequently after I make some changes so I can see my changes take effect.
-Both options make for a slow feedback loop.

-The process of rebuilding the cache contents (i.e. the reload) takes more time than the cleaning of cache segments.
-Because of this, cleaning only the affected sections of the cache can be used to shorten the feedback loop.

-But cleaning only parts of a cache with a careful - for example with `bin/magento cache:clean layout page_cache` takes longer than simply running `rm -r var/cache var/page_cache`

-This project aims to help Magento developers to spend less time cleaning the required cache types.
+3. Rebuilding the cache is slower than cleaning the cache

+To support the above assumptions, I want to only remove the cache segments I really have to remove after making some changes.
+For example, if I make a change to a template, I only want to flush the `block_html` and `full_page` cache, not the `config` cache.

+Thinking about what cache types need to be cleaned after a change and typing the exact command takes time, and gets very repetitive, so many developers simply nuke the whole cache after every change.

+This utility aims to improve the Magento developer experience by shortening the feedback loop during development through automating the removal of affected cache sections after file changes.

 ## Known issues